frequency-chain/docs/pages/glossary.md

 ## FRQCY

 The native coin on Frequency Mainnet, which can be used to pay any Frequency transaction fees, or staked for Capacity.
+See [Tokenomics](./Tokenomics/index.md).

 ## Handle